Building Better Relations

-In response to the success of the Women's Ceremony, and a desire for a complementary program, we are now launching a Men's Talking Stick Healing Ceremony that will meet on the 2nd Sunday of the month.
+In response to the success of the Women's Ceremony, and a desire for a complementary program, we have now launched a Men's Talking Stick Healing Ceremony that meets on the 2nd Sunday of the month.

 To register for either of these ceremonies, please contact Marilyn Shingoose at 403-667-4863 or [email protected]